aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

     - [Hub-and-spoke example](#hub-and-spoke-example)
     - [When to use hub-and-spoke](#when-to-use-hub-and-spoke)

-## An Application Graph Data Model
+## Building An Application Graph Data Model

 An application-specific property graph data model describes how your graph data is structured to express your domain and make it easy and efficient to query for your most important use cases: